twolfson/twolfson.com/articles/automate-your-style.md

           Time
 ```

+At Uber, I was working on a team with another engineer and we had a mutually consistent of coding style.
+Then, 2 more engineers joined and were coming from very different projects.
+The adjustment period was painful; one of the first PRs was way off base from the repo's style.
+However, it wasn't the engineer's fault.
+We had never rigorously defined a style guide and to force him to relearn our bespoke style from memorization would be tedious for everyone.

+We grabbed [jscs][] which I had been eyeballing for a few months and the results were instant.
+The engineer was able to get instant feedback via the test suite and all my PR comments were focused on actual issues rather than noise about style discrepencies.

 A code style guide is great for repository, team-wide, and possibly company-wide consistency.
 However, a written document is prone to errors:

 - Humans are verifying styles are maintained